joshcamas/unity3d-billboard-generator/README.md

 # unity3d-billboard-generator
-A (Designed for foliage) Billboard Generator
+A Billboard Generator with support for multi-bake passes!
+Built in an afternoon ~

 ## Features
 * Generates a simple cross-section billboard for a prefab